 The 7x magnification will allow you to look at things in the distance, but also give you the ability to view your subjects without any stabilisation problems.
 This is especially functional whenever the waves are high.
 The image quality on these is superb and highly rated by Fuji binocular users.

 The very wide (7 degrees) field of view together with the bright images produced by the 50mm lenses is simply remarkable.
 These features are handy for marine use as you can spot approaching boats easily even in poor light conditions.

 The Fujinon 7×50 WPC-XL marine binoculars have a digital compass, for day and night use, visible through the eyepiece.
 The compass is universal so works in both Southerns and Northern Hemisphere.
 If you don’t need the compass you can save around $50 and choose the Fujinon 7×50 WP-XL Mariner.
 These are exactly the same binoculars excluding the compass on top.

 The Fujinon 7×50 WPC-XL Mariner are our top-pick marine binoculars as well as our best-selling waterproof model.
 They are currently priced at $365, which is a bargain for what you get with them.

 Bushnell 7×50 H2O Binoculars

 Current Price: $269

-Although the Bushnell H2O has perfectly good lenses you might find the Fujinon binoculars optically better with sharper and brighter images.
-In conclusion the Bushnell 7×50 H2O are a steal for their price range ($269) and a solid choice as marine binoculars.
+Although the Bushnell H2O have perfectly good lenses, you might find the Fujinon binoculars optically better with sharper and brighter images.
+In conclusion, the Bushnell 7×50 H2O are a steal for their price range ($269) and a solid choice as marine binoculars.